For-Hives/ForTooling/README.md

 - **Maintainability** - Changes to a model only require editing a single file
 - **Consistency** - Consistent naming convention with `.model.ts` suffix

+> **Note on TypeScript compatibility:** There are some TypeScript compatibility issues between Zod schemas and TypeScript interfaces.
+We've addressed these with `@ts-expect-error` comments in the service constructors.
+These are harmless and don't affect runtime functionality.

 ### Services

 Services use the centralized models: